ruyrybeyro/chrootvpn/README.md

 It will get Mobile Access Portal Agent (CShell) and SSL Network Extender (SNX) installations scripts from the firewall, and install them.

-CShell installation script patch included at the end of file.

 non-chroot version not written intencionally.
 SNX/CShell behave on odd ways ; the chroot is built to counter some of those behaviours